Together, these couples will rule the galaxy – ‘til Death Star do them part

 This may be the final chapter for the Star Wars saga, but it’s a new chapter in life for two Austin couples.
-On Friday, Alamo Drafthouse is hosting two wedding ceremonies for couples to commit their love to each other – and the "Star Wars" franchise, of course.
+Alamo Drafthouse hosted two wedding ceremonies for couples to commit their love to each other – and the "Star Wars" franchise, of course.

-Before Andy Forbes and his fiancé, Wendee see “Star Wars: The Rise of Skywalker,” their First Order of business is to get married in the lobby of the South Lamar Alamo Drafthouse.
+Before Andy Forbes and his fiancé, Wendee saw “Star Wars: The Rise of Skywalker,” their First Order of business was to get married in the lobby of the South Lamar Alamo Drafthouse.

 "Star Wars" plays a big role in their lives.
 They own "Star Wars" props, costumes and Andy even has a tattoo dedicated to the series.